-(d) & (e): Agriculture being a State subject, the State Governments undertake implementation of programmes/schemes for the development of the sector.
+(c) to (f): Agriculture being a State subject, the State Governments undertake implementation of programmes/ schemes for the development of the sector.
 Government of India supplements the efforts of the State Governments through various schemes/ programmes.
 The various schemes/ programmes of the Government of India are meant for the welfare of farmers by increasing production and remunerative returns to farmers.
-A list of various interventions taken by the Government is at Annexure.
-All these steps of the Government of India are for the welfare of the farmers of the country.
+A list of various interventions taken by the Government is at Annexure-II.
+All these steps of the Government of India are for the welfare of the farmers of the country including Telangana.

-The Government had constituted an Inter-Ministerial Committee in 2016 to recommend a strategy for Doubling of Farmers' Income (DFI) by the year 2022.
+The Government had constituted an Inter-Ministerial Committee in 2016 to recommend a strategy for Doubling of Farmers' Income (DFI) by the year 2022 for the farmers in the country, including the farmers of Telangana.
 The DFI Committee submitted its report and thereafter the Government constituted an Empowered Body on 23.01.2019 for monitoring the implementation of the recommendation of the DFI Strategy.